Spiders belong to the class Arachnida. Arthropods such as

 spider.
 They often span a great distance.

-the summer.
-Hence the many big webs.
+The females are much larger than the males.
 The mating is risky for the males,

 for they can be eaten by the female.
+When it is freezing the adult spiders die.

 The eggs are in cocoons and are deposited in